mczernin/webcap/documentation/rest_api.md

 `"key"` (str) — The key specified when starting the server.

+If timeout is not specified, it is set to 28 seconds.

 ### HTTP Response Code:

 `200` – Success.
 Response header Content-Type: application/json.
 Body is JSON-encoded (key:value).
 Available data is the same as in the command line tool.